-The University of Central Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award degrees at the associate, baccalaureate, master’s, specialist, and doctoral levels.
+The University of Central Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award degrees at the associate, baccalaureate, master’s, educational specialist, and doctoral levels.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of UCF may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

-All correspondence with SACSCOC on behalf of the institution must be submitted by the president of the university or their designee, the SACSCOC liaison.
-Please direct all inquiries regarding matters of UCF’s SACSCOC accreditation to
+All correspondence with SACSCOC on behalf of UCF must be submitted by the president or the SACSCOC liaison.
+Please direct all inquiries regarding matters of UCF’s SACSCOC accreditation to:

 UCF SACSCOC Liaison

+General inquiries about UCF, such as admission requirements, financial aid, educational programs, and so on, should be addressed directly to the appropriate UCF department and not to SACSCOC.
 While UCF faculty, staff, and students are encouraged to seek informal resolution to their concerns, if unable to achieve closure, employees may follow appropriate university grievance procedures to request additional redress.
 Students may likewise file formal written complaints by following the appropriate procedure posted on the UCF Student Complaints and Appeals website.
-Note SACSCOC’s expectation that contact occur only if there is evidence to suggest significant noncompliance with a specific requirement or standard.
-General inquiries about UCF, such as admission requirements, financial aid, educational programs, and so on, should be addressed directly to the appropriate UCF department and not to SACSCOC.

 Please see APQ’s programmatic accreditation webpage for information on UCF’s programmatic accreditation.